2 kindergarteners wounded and gunman dead after shooting at California religious school

 “I am thankful that they’re still alive, but they’ve got a long road ahead of them," Honea said.

-The shooting occurred shortly after 1 p.m. at the private school with fewer than three dozen students in Palermo, which has about 5,500 people and is about 65 miles (104 km) north of Sacramento.
+The shooting occurred shortly after 1 p.m. at the private Christian school with fewer than three dozen students in Palermo, which has about 5,500 people and is about 65 miles (104 kilometers) north of Sacramento.

 It was the the latest among dozens of school shootings across the U.S. in recent years, including especially deadly ones in Newtown, Connecticut, Parkland, Florida, and Uvalde, Texas.
 The shootings have set off fervent debates about gun control and frayed the nerves of parents whose children are growing up accustomed to doing active shooter drills in their classrooms.